stridouille/ControlN7Visuals/README.md

 3. Choose compatible build platform

 Make sure the editor's selected build platform is "PC".
 To do so, go in File - Build Settings - Platform: "Windows, Mac Linux" should be selected.
-If not, select it and click "Switch Platform".
+If not, select it and click on "Switch Platform".
 If the editor's build platform is anything else, you won't be able to import several files at the same time and other editing features might be affected.
 Of course, after having finished editing, you can choose whatever platform you prefer to build the application.